InnovativeInventor/docker-pivpn/README.md

 # PiVPN Docker
-A simple docker container that sets up pivpn.
+A simple docker container that sets up PiVPN.

 # Install and Config
 Type in: